What Is The Perimeter Of A Semicircle

 Definition of a Semicircle

 A semicircle is precisely half of a circle, formed by cutting a circle along a diameter.
-It consists of a curved arc, which is half of the circle’s circumference, and a straight line segment, which is the diameter of the original circle.
+That said, it consists of a curved arc, which is half of the circle’s circumference, and a straight line segment, which is the diameter of the original circle.
 This shape is ubiquitous in design and engineering, appearing in architectural features like arches and windows, as well as in various scientific and mathematical models.

 The Formula for the Perimeter of a Semicircle